waitress taking an order in a restaurant

 What are the new minimum wage rates?

-The Fair Work Commission (FWC) announced a 3.5% increase to the National Minimum Wage (NMW), an increase from $24.10 per hour to $24.94 per hour, equating to $948.00 per week.
-The changes become effective for the first full pay period on or after 1 July 2025.
+The Fair Work Commission (FWC) announced a 3.5% increase to the National Minimum Wage (NMW), an increase from $24.10 per hour to $24.95 per hour, equating to $948.00 per week.
+The changes came into effect from the first full pay period on or after 1 July 2025.

 The National Minimum Wage applies to employees not covered by a modern award or registered agreement.
 The National Minimum Wage is a minimum pay rate as legislated by the Fair Work Act (2009), which is reviewed and updated each year.